Reading time: 6 minutes

-The most dangerous errors for the engine are:
+The most dangerous mistakes are:

-Do not change the oil regularly
+- don't change the oil

-Ignore warning lights and noises
+- ignore warning lights and noises

-Using bad fuel
+- use bad fuel

-Turn off immediately after heavy driving
+- turn off immediately after intense driving

 Why the modern engine is more sensitive to errors